j0rd1smit/j0rd1smit.github.io/content/blog/2023-10-05-what-does-it-take-to-add-copilot-to-obsidian/index.md

 However, when I used the above system prompt, I noticed that the model often generated generic text completions independent of the cursor location.
 For example, even in Python code blocks, the model preferred to generate English text completions instead of Python code.
 This is not what we want.
-We humans expect different type of completions in different cursor locations, for example:
+We humans expect different types of completions in different cursor locations, for example:

 - If the cursor is inside a Python code block, we expect a completion with Python code.
 - If the cursor is inside a math block, we expect a completion with latex formulas.